-▶ Go to www.irs.gov/FormW9 for instructions and the latest information.
+Go to www.irs.gov/FormW9 for instructions and the latest information.

+Give form to the requester.
+Do not send to the IRS.
-2 Business name/disregarded entity name, if different from above e. ns on page 3.
-Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Check only following seven boxes.
-Individual/sole proprietor or C Corporation S Corporation Partnership Transingle-member LLC one of the 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): ust/estate Exempt payee code (if any) Print or type. ic Instructions Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ▶ the LLC is code (if any) P Specific ☐ Other (see instructions) ► (Applies to accounts maintained outside the U.S.) 5 Address (number, street, and apt. or suite no.) See instructions.
-Reques ter's name and address (optional) See 6 City, state, and ZIP code 7 List account number(s) here (optional)

-Taxpayer Identification Number (TIN) Part I

-Enter your TIN in the appropriate box.
+Before you begin.
+For quidance related to the purpose of Form W-9, see Purpose of Form, below.
+Name of entity/individual.
+An entry is required.
+(For a sole proprietor or disregarded entity, enter the owner's name on line 1, and enter the business/disregarded entity's name on line 2.)
+CAMERA HOLDINGS LP Business name/disregarded entity name, if different from above.
+NEW C.A.P.S., LLC ω.
+3a Check the appropriate box for federal tax classification of the entity/individual whose name is entered on line 1.
+Check 4 Exemptions (codes apply only to Specific Instructions on page only one of the following seven boxes. certain entities, not individuals; see instructions on page 3): C corporation S corporation Partnership Individual/sole proprietor LLC.
+Enter the tax classification (C = C corporation, S = S corporation, P = Partnership) Exempt payee code (if any) Print or type.
+Note: Check the "LLC" box above and, in the entry space, enter the appropriate code (C, S, or P) for the tax Exemption from Foreign Account Tax classification of the LLC, unless it is a disregarded entity.
+A disregarded entity should instead check the appropriate box for the tax classification of its owner.
+Compliance Act (FATCA) reporting code (if any) Other (see instructions) 3b If on line 3a you checked "Partnership" or "Trust/estate," or checked "LLC" and entered "P" as its tax classification, (Applies to accounts maintained and you are providing this form to a partnership, trust, or estate in which you have an ownership interest, check outside the United States.) this box if you have any foreign partners, owners, or beneficiaries.
+See instructions Address (number, street, and apt. or suite no.).
+See instructions.
+Requester's name and address (optional) 2300 EMPIRE AVE., 5TH FLOOR 6 City, state, and ZIP code BURBANK, CA 91504-3350 7 List account number(s) here (optional) Part I Taxpaver Identification Number (TIN) Social security number Enter your TIN in the appropriate box.
 The TIN provided must match the name given on line 1 to avoid backup withholding.
 For individuals, this is generally your social security number (SSN).
 However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
 For other entities, it is your employer identification number (EIN).
-If you do not have a number, see How to get a TIN , later.
-Social security number Note: If the account is in more than one name, see the instructions for line 1.
-Also see What Name and Number To Give the Requester for guidelines on whose number to enter.
-Employer identification number Part II Certification

-Under penalties of perjury, I certify that:
+If you do not have a number, see How to get a TIN, later.
+Employer identification number Note: If the account is in more than one name, see the instructions for line 1.
+See also What Name and 5 8 3 3 0 9 0 1 Number To Give the Requester for guidelines on whose number to enter.
+6 Part II Certification Under penalties of perjury, I certify that:

+1. The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and

+Cat.
+No. 10231X

-- 1. The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and - 2.
-I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and - 3.
+- 2. I am not subject to backup withholding because (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and - 3.
 I am a U.S. citizen or other U.S. person (defined below); and - 4.
 The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.